def-gthill/kenpali/kenpali-json.md

 !! nameUsedBeforeAssignment {"name": "baz"}
 ```

-It's an error to declare the same name more than once in the same defining expression.
+It's an error to declare the same name more than once in the same block.

 ```
 # Name declared more than once in the same scope
 {
-    "defining": [
+    "defs": [
         ["foo", {"literal": 42}],
         ["foo", {"literal": 97}]
     ],